ViralTexts/gtr-clusters/clusters/18530719-sn86053240-InterestingStatistics.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+i
+Average of Human Life.
+The average of human life, accord­
+■ ing to Prof. Warren, is about thlrty­
 i three years.
 One quarter die previous
 to the age of seven years, one-half be­
 fore reaching 17, and those who pass